Re-examining Bogoliubov's theory of an interacting Bose gas: Generalization: full Bogoliubov Hamiltonian

 In the following, we shall be mostly interested in dilute Bose gases, for which $n_Ba^3\ll 1$.
 There indeed seems to be a broad consensus in the physics community\cite{MahanBook} that Bogoliubov's theory is not adequate for describing the properties of denser systems such as, {\em e.g.}, superfluid liquid Helium near zero temperature.
-For the particular case of liquid Helium, this belief stems from the fact that Bogoliubov's theory fails to capture a few major features of this system, most notably the fact that the depletion, even at the lowest temperatures, is quite substantive (the number of bosons in the condensate not representing more than 10$\%$ of the total number of bosons $N$ in the system), as well as the appearance of a roton minimum in the excitation spectrum at higher values of the wavevector ${k}$.
-(It can in fact be shown that the failure of Bogoliubov's method to describe these specific two features of liquid Helium can be easily remedied through an appropriate modification of the Bogoliubov Hamiltonian.
-This discussion, however, is beyond the scope of this paper, and will be postponed to a future contribution.\cite{unpublished}) Given the above, we shall restrict ourselves to the situation of a dilute Bose gas, the ground state properties of which are believed to be properly captured by the Bogoliubov Hamiltonian.
+For the particular case of liquid Helium, this belief stems from the fact that Bogoliubov's theory fails to capture a few major features of this system, most notably the fact that the depletion, even at the lowest temperatures, is quite substantial (the number of bosons in the condensate not representing more than 10$\%$ of the total number of bosons $N$ in the system), as well as the appearance of a roton minimum in the excitation spectrum at higher values of the wavevector ${k}$.
+Given the above, we shall restrict ourselves to the situation of a dilute Bose gas, the ground state properties of which are believed to be properly captured by the Bogoliubov Hamiltonian.